 Young travelers also prefer to plan and book airline tickets, hotels, theme park tickets and restaurants ahead of time from websites and apps such as Ctrip, Booking.com and Airbnb.
 These service providers, in fact most major players in the travel industry, have developed localized Mandarin versions of their websites and apps to better cater to the Chinese tourists.

-The increasing economic strength, favorable policies and customized services from destination countries and travel entities are the driving force behind the booming Chinese tourism market.
+Th summarize, the increasing economic strength, favorable policies and customized services from destination countries and travel entities are the driving force behind the booming market for China’s outbound tourists.